HarikalarKutusu/cv-tbox-metadata-viewer/README.md

 - See how a language is doing across versions and/or wrt to other languages.
 - See overall totals of the Common Voice project

+If you need more detailed data on a particular dataset, you can use the sister app [Common Voice Dataset Analyzer](https://cv-dataset-analyzer.netlify.app/).

 ## Working Version

 A working (beta) version is here for your use: (https://cv-metadata-viewer.netlify.app/)